Yellowstone Lake Facts

 Yellowstone Lake Physical Description

-The fabulous Yellowstone Lake quickly captivates and fascinates those fortunate enough to visit the body of water.
+The fabulous Yellowstone Lake quickly immediately captivates and fascinates those individuals fortunate enough to visit the body of water.
 Yet, unlike some similar features around the globe, it does not do so only due to its beauty, though it certainly possesses that attribute in great quantity.

-In total, though, the lake measures roughly 20 mi (32 km) in average length.
+In total, though, the beautiful lake measures roughly 20 mi (32 km) in average length.
 Its width, however, equals about 14 mi (22.5 km).
 The extent and irregular nature of its shoreline provide it with another remarkable statistic.
-It boasts a total of 141 mi (227 km) coastline.
+It boasts a total of approximately 141 mi (227 km) coastline.

 Yellowstone Lake Location, Geology, and Ecology

 The remarkable Yellowstone Lake formed in a region of the globe already renowned for its abundance of natural marvels.
 The exact location of that area of the earth’s surface might still surprise a few people, though.
-It resides in a lovely part of what’s now North America.
+It resides in a gorgeous part of what’s now North America.

 Features Sharing Its Region